divDyn/r-package/README.md

 If you are interested in what this package does, or have questions about its use, please check out the first vignette: 'Handout to the R package 'divDyn' v0.6.0 for diversity dynamics from fossil occurrence data' here: https://github.com/adamkocsis/divDyn/blob/master/_archive/vignettes/Handout_0.6.0.pdf

-As the package is still getting developed, plase note that some interface changes might occurr based on the feedback of people and my own experience on what is easier to use.
+As the package is still getting developed, please note that some interface changes might occurr based on the feedback of people and my own experience on what is easier to use.
 If you have any requirements or recommendations about what to add (or more importantly, if you find a mistake), do not hesitate to contact me at adam.kocsis@fau.de.

 ## Installing
-1. If you have the appropriate architectures, you can use the binaries I have built.
+1. If you have the appropriate OS, you can use the binaries I have built.

 I have updated the windows binaries so that they work with the latest internals (3.5.1).
 If you want to use the package, please update your R.